cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 **Column**<br>
 A column in a table of the data vault model

+**Dependend child key**
+Dependend child key columns are columns in a link table, that are included in the calculation of the link key.

 **DVPD = Data Vault Pipeline Description**<br>
 Data Vault Pipeline Description - JSON document, describing one parsing and loading process in the specified JSON notation

 **Field**<br>
 Smallest addressable element in the source data.
 Will always be processed as a unit.

+**Hub key**
+The key column of a hub, calculated by hashing all business keys of a hub.

+**Key column**
+In the data vault model, the key columns are the relation columns to join data vault hubs, links and satellites.
+They contain a hash value, calculated from the business keys of the hub or all hubs and dependend child keys involved

+**Link key**
+The key column of a link, calculated by hashing all business key of the related hubs and dependend child key columns of the link(when existing).